nathaa13/CyberSecurity-AttackType-Detection/README.md

 python app.py
 ```

 This will automatically open the application in your default browser.
+If not, copy and paste the URL displayed in your browser.

 ---